International Rett Syndrome Foundation Center of Excellence logo

 Contact:

-For more information about the Clinic and how to attend contact Tristen Dinkel CNRN, CPN, RN, BSN, Rett Program Coordinator, Neuroscience Institute, phone: 720-777-4363, email: rettclinic@childrenscolorado.org
+For more information about the Clinic and how to attend, contact Tristen Dinkel CNRN, CPN, RN, BSN, Rett Program Coordinator, Neuroscience Institute, phone: 720-777-4798 (NEW NUMBER!), email: rettclinic@childrenscolorado.org

 Patients are coming from all over the US!
 Check out the US map with the numbers of patients that are traveling to the Rett Clinic at Children’s Hospital Colorado from all over the US.